‘Unexplored, The Far North’ | Thailand, Laos and Vietnam Tour

 - Individual, chalet-style accommodation in a lush garden

 - Located right in the heart of Hanoi's picturesque old town

 - Great staff, coffee shop, rooftop bar and cracking breakfast

 - Handy for exploring or just relax in their street-side cafe

 *This list should be considered a guide only, hotels/rooms may change (without notice) depending on availability.

 Visa Info & Notes

 Thailand: No visa in advance is required.
-A free 30-day visa for Thailand is issued on arrival at an international airport.
+A free of charge 30-day visa for Thailand is issued on arrival at an international airport.

 Both vegan and vegetarian diets are easily catered to.